find1dream/Tello-Aruco/README.md

   2.use an additional camera(bottom facing) to esitimate the position of tello now

-  3.use multiple threads to perform all kinds of work(like: udp receiving, video receving, timmer and so on)
+  3.use multiple threads to perform all kinds of work(like: udp receiving, video receving, timer and so on)

   4.use tensorflow(I use the gpu version) to perform face tracking